A behemoth of a retailer comes to terms with an unprecedented pandemic, equipped with improved and safer queue management solutions.

-To better understand and find out more about WhatsApp queueing, follow this link: How WhatsApp queueing work.
+To better understand and find out more about WhatsApp queueing, follow this link: How WhatsApp queueing works.

 A seamless shopping experience for all involved

-The benefits of this include optimised resource allocation, including the allocation of staff, reduced wait times with no geographical limitations, a multilingual approach to support tourist commerce and reporting dashboards that allow for data collection.
+The benefits of this include optimized resource allocation, including the allocation of staff, reduced wait times with no geographical limitations, a multilingual approach to support tourist commerce, and reporting dashboards that allow for data collection.

-This data collection allows corporations like Nike to study consumer behaviour, their likes and dislikes, how they prefer to shop, their priceless feedback, statistics and peak business hour flow patterns, amongst other aspects.
+This data collection allows corporations like Nike to study consumer behavior, their likes and dislikes, how they prefer to shop, their priceless feedback, statistics, and peak business hour flow patterns, amongst other aspects.
 These solutions are part of a complete and holistic package offered by Wavetec.

 Here we see their projected goals come into play, as equality of shopping experience is a glaring issue.
 Those shopping online, from the comfort of their homes and offices, feel understandably secure because of the little to no risk of infection – but given how much longer we are projected to live with a pandemic raging on, it would be unfair to expect all retail consumption to take place as such.

 We the people prefer human interaction, the experience of seeing an article, feeling the fabric, trying it on, and taking advice from others on how it looks.
 Shopping is a collaborative and physical experience – and until a worthy replacement has not been found, we must do the best with the technology we have.